uikit/uikit-site/docs/pages/grid.md

 ## Divider

-Add the `.uk-grid-divider` class to separate grid columns with lines.
+Add the `.uk-grid-divider` class to separate grid cells with lines.
 This class can be combined with the size modifiers.

 ```html
 <div class="uk-grid-divider" uk-grid>...</div>